 Vegan meat substitutes can be good transition food for people who want to go vegan, but aren’t ready to stop eating meat.
 It’s nice to still be able to enjoy the textures and flavors of some of those animal based foods in a cruelty free way.

 What is vegan ham made of?

 This vegan ham is made of vital wheat gluten, the protein in wheat.
 Gluten is what gives bread dough its elasticity.

 Because this is a gluten based recipe it is not appropriate for those following a gluten free diet.

 Gluten itself has virtually no flavor.
-To give this ham its signature flavor, I used hickory liquid smoke, maple syrup, smoked paprika, onion powder, garlic powder, nutritional yeast, and tomato paste (for color and flavor).
+To give this ham its signature sweet, salty, and smoky flavor, I used hickory liquid smoke, maple syrup, smoked paprika, onion powder, garlic powder, nutritional yeast, and tomato paste (for color and flavor).

 How to make vegan ham

 Here are step by step instructions to make the most delicious plant based ham!